Rgdp1515/Cloud-SOC-lab/README.md

 <img width="1219" height="168" alt="image" src="https://github.com/user-attachments/assets/f4899d34-3fc4-4e15-a640-1de0b77b9dde" />

+Downloading Sysmon and installing Sysmon.
+Sysmon must be configured with a specific configuration file to work correctly.
-Downloading Sysmon and Olafhartong's Sysmon Configuration into my Windows Server
+For this I will be using Olafhartong's Sysmon Configuration for my Windows Server.

 <img width="818" height="379" alt="image" src="https://github.com/user-attachments/assets/eb3810c1-3fac-4e8f-8935-4a6a19b8348c" />